m-szwarc/website_vc/README.md

 PHP script that makes switching versions of webpage easy.
 The provided code allows you to decide which website version to choose simply by defining appropriate constant.
 I have provided you with template needed to write full system based on database data - only thing to do is to add code fetching data from your DB.
 Already written code checks for any missing files or inexistant versions.
 # License
 Code is provided with GNU GPLv3 license.
-Feel free to modify and redistribute it!
+Feel free to modify and redistribute the project!
-For full license text, look at LICENCE.md
+For full license text, go to LICENSE file
 # Preparing VC to use
 Code available on GitHub is already configured for a simple use scenario.
 You can simply copy all your website files to `versions` subdirectory.
 And voilà!
 ## Where to put my website files?